EMVrace/EMVrace.github.io/README.md

 This attack allows a criminal to use their own card to complete a low-value and offline transaction, while not being actually charged.
 The attack consists in a modification of a card-produced data --the *Transaction Cryptogram*-- before delivering it to the terminal.
 The terminal cannot detect this modification; only the bank can, yet after the consumer/criminal is long gone with the goods.

 This attack applies to both Visa and Mastercard transactions.
-In the case of the latter, it only applies to transactions with cards that do not have a PKI certificate.
+In the case of the latter, it only applies to transactions with (likely old) cards that do not support the CDA authentication method (see [EMV Book 2 v4.3](https://www.emvco.com/wp-content/uploads/documents/EMV_v4.3_Book_2_Security_and_Key_Management_20120607061923900.pdf)).
 For ethical reasons, we did not test this second attack in practice.

 <!--
 ## Related work